qwert22356/olaola-controller/OlaOla Controller installation Guide.md

 npm run start                    # Start the development server
 ```

-# Setup Linux Shell:
+# :
-> This server provides a WebSocket bridge to the user's local shell, enabling the frontend terminal component to directly interact with the actual shell environment.
+> Setup Linux Shell： This server provides a WebSocket bridge to the user's local shell, enabling the frontend terminal component to directly interact with the actual shell environment.

 ```bash
 cd server                        # Navigate to frontend/server directory